wrapperband/TrackMeNot/README.md

 A randomising function that should be variable, or adjusted from the default value.

+#### Customising the Tab activated message

+When a Tab search is taking place a message tells it is TrackMeNot's Tab.
+The update includes a more positive Tab view searches message in file trackmenot.js.

+notifications.notify({
+                text: "This tab shows TrackMeNot's auto-generated searches",

+#### Customise the burst count

+The burst count in file trackmenot.js  seems excessive at between  3, 10, here it has been customised to between  3, 7 .

+		burstCount = roll(3, 7);

+#### Varying the repeat search

+The function scheduleNextSearch in trackmenot.js handles the timing of the next look-up / search.

+	function scheduleNextSearch(delay) {

+TrackMeNot is modified with a line from the burst mode to randomise all further searches, in this case between 0.5 and 1.5 of the specified normal value.
+Over time the searches will average at the specified timing.

+		tmn_errTimeout = timer.setTimeout(rescheduleOnError, delay * 3);
+		delay += delay * (Math.random() - .5);
+		tmn_searchTimer = timer.setTimeout(doSearch, delay);

+Note, it is also possible to customise error delays and the burst variability in this function.

 ### TrackMeNot Audit : Comparison of Source Code with released version.

 #### Inconsistencies of Firefox version from Source code